What Happens When You Don’t Get Enough Sleep?

 Sickness and Ailments

-Losing much needed sleep lessens your body’s ability to fight off diseases and illnesses.
+Losing much-needed sleep lessens your body’s ability to fight off diseases and illnesses.
 You get sick easier for longer.
 Studies have found a reciprocal connection between sleeping and your immune system.
-Your ability to sleep is hampered while your body fights off an illness and you have not gotten enough sleep.
+Your ability to sleep is hampered while your body fights off an illness if you have not gotten enough sleep.

 Risk of Heart Disease